-The Aviva Investors Investment ISA is our stocks and shares ISA.
-It’s an easy way to invest in stocks and shares without paying income tax or capital gains tax on any money you receive from them.
+Aviva's stocks and shares ISA is an easy way to invest without paying income tax or capital gains tax on the returns.

-If you’ve used up all your ISA allowance and want to invest more, you can invest directly in our collective investment funds.
+If you’ve used up all your ISA allowance for the current tax year and want to invest more, you can invest directly in our Investment Account.

 You may already know exactly what you want to do with your money.
 If you do, we'll explain what you need to do to get it.

 When your endowment ends, the life cover it gives you ends too.
 So you may need to think about protecting your loved ones.